 Those buses operate in East Jerusalem and the West Bank.
 They are mostly colored white with blue or green stripes of them.
 Most of those buses depart from the East Jerusalem Central Bus Station on Sultan Suliman Street near Damascus Gate.
 Check the main East Jerusalem lines here.

 Taxis are very common in Tel Aviv and Jerusalem and you can hail them down from the street.
-Outside of those cities, you’ll see less taxis on the streets.
+Outside of those cities, you’ll see fewer taxis on the streets.
 If you plan to use a taxi, you should download Gett for Android or iOS.
-With Gett you can order a taxi wherever you are and pay through the app.
-You can also use Uber, but in Israel it’s just like ordering a regular taxi.
+With Gett, you can order a taxi wherever you are and pay through the app.
+You can also use Uber, but in Israel, it’s just like ordering a regular taxi.

 Taxis in Israel are white with a yellow cap.
 Sherut taxis usually have more yellow on them.
 Starting 18 August 2019, you can use your Rav-Kav on sherut taxis number 4 and 5 in Tel Aviv (but not on Shabbat, only on weekdays).

 Egged buses run regularly between the main cities in Israel.
 You can catch them from the main bus stations in each city.
 Some towns are reachable only by other bus companies.
 For example, Safed is reachable by Nateev Express.
 You can find suitable routes by using Google Maps or Moovit app.

 Prices between the cities change.
 Between Tel Aviv and Jerusalem, the price is 16 ILS per way.
 But, if you take a bus to a farther distance it will cost you more.
 For example, a bus from Jerusalem to Eilat costs 70 ILS.
 You can check the price beforehand by using the Egged website.
 After choosing your destination, you’ll get a timetable and you can click the orange “Price & Itinerary” on the right hand to see the prices.